-Our board of directors has seven authorized seats.
-The board of directors is divided into three classes (Class I, Class II and Class III) with staggered three-year terms.
-Three Class II directors are to be elected at the 2008 annual meeting of stockholders to serve a three-year term expiring at the 2011 annual meeting of stockholders or until their respective successors have been elected and qualified.
-The Class I and Class III directors will continue to serve their respective terms.
-Proxies cannot be voted for more than the three named nominees.
+Our board of directors is divided into three classes (Class I, Class II and Class III) with staggered three-year terms.
+The terms of the Class I and Class II directors will not expire until the 2010 and 2011 annual meetings of the stockholders, respectively.
+The term of the Class III directors expires at the 2009 annual meeting of stockholders.
+The size of our board of directors is being reduced to six members prior to the commencement of the 2009 annual meeting of stockholders.
+One Class III director is to be elected at the 2009 annual meeting of stockholders to serve a three-year term expiring at the 2012 annual meeting of stockholders or until his successor has been elected and qualified.
+The Class I and Class II directors will continue to serve their respective terms.
+Proxies cannot be voted for more than the one named nominee.

-Our board of directors has nominated N. Leigh Anderson, Ph.D., Bobbie Kilberg and Michael Daniels to serve as Class II directors.
+Our board of directors has nominated Richard W. Roedel to serve as a Class III director.
 There are no family relationships among our directors or executive officers.

-Shares represented by the accompanying proxy will be voted for the election of the nominees recommended by the board of directors unless the proxy is marked in such a manner so as to withhold authority to vote.
-If any nominee is unable or unexpectedly declines to serve as a director, the board of directors may designate another nominee to fill the vacancy, and the proxy will be voted for that nominee.
-Each person nominated for election has agreed to serve if elected, and we have no reason to believe that any nominee will be unable to serve.
+Shares represented by the accompanying proxy will be voted for the election of the nominee recommended by the board of directors unless the proxy is marked in such a manner so as to withhold authority to vote.
+If the nominee is unable or unexpectedly declines to serve as a director, the board of directors may designate another nominee to fill the vacancy, and the proxy will be voted for that nominee.
+The person nominated for election has agreed to serve if elected, and we have no reason to believe that the nominee will be unable to serve.

-The names of the nominees and our other directors, their ages as of March 27, 2008, and certain other information about them are set forth below:
+The names of the nominee and our other directors, their ages as of March 27, 2009, and certain other information about them are set forth below:

-Name of Nominee or Director Class II Directors with term expiring at the 2008 Annual Meeting: Age Position Director Since N. Leigh Anderson, Ph.D.
-(1)(2) 58 Director 2006 Bobbie Kilberg (3) 63 Director 2006 Michael Daniels (2)(3) 62 Director 2007 Class III Directors with term expiring at the 2009 Annual Meeting: John C. Backus (1)(3) 49 Director 2005 Richard W. Roedel (1)(2) 58 Director 2005 Class I Directors with term expiring at the 2010 Annual Meeting: Edward G. Murphy, M.D.
-52 Director 2005 Kent A. Murphy, Ph.D.
-49 Chairman, President and CEO 1990 member of audit committee member of compensation committee member of nominating and governance committee
+Name of Nominee Richard W. Roedel (1)(2)(3) Age Position(s) 59 Director Director Since 2005 Names of the Incumbent Directors with Terms Continuing After 2009 Annual Meeting Age Position(s) Director Since N. Leigh Anderson, Ph.D.
+(1)(2)(4) 59 Director 2006 Michael Daniels (2)(4)(5) 63 Director 2007 Bobbie Kilberg (4)(5) 64 Director 2006 Edward G. Murphy, M.D.
+(6) 53 Director 2005 Kent A. Murphy, Ph.D.
+(6) 50 Chairman, President and CEO 1990

+(1) member of audit committee